NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/ssrf.md

 1. Usage of malformed URLs
    1. `{domain}@127.0.0.1` or `127.0.1` all redirects to `localhost`.
 There are multiple encodings of this url.
 Similar methods can be used for other urls.
 2. DNS rebinding
    1. The attacker can make an external ip address redirect to an internal ip address.
-The server
+The server will resolve the domain to a local IP address and access the local domain regardless.
 3. Open Redirect
    1. If there is another open redirection on the page,  the open redirection can be used to bypass restrictions on the webpage.
 4. Bypass via Redirection